gl-inet/mv1000-ubuntu-image/README.md

 # Before Install prebuilt Ubuntu on MV1000

 `caution` **Installing prebuilt Ubuntu will erase eMMC's third partition, i.e. /data under OpenWrt mount point.
-So backup your data before install ubuntu.**
+So backup your data before install ubuntu.
+You can use samba or scp to backup. **

 You need to check and update uboot version before installing ubuntu